Expert-Guided Inverse Optimization for Convex Constraint Inference: Mitigating Inverse Problem Complexity

-Corollary~\ref{theorem:RDIO} provides a method for reducing the complexity of the DIO model.
-In what follows, we provide a numerical example that illustrates how an imputed feasible set can be constructed using Corollary~\ref{cor:theorem}.
-In this small numerical example, the solution is constructed by manual inspection.
+Corollary~\ref{theorem:RDIO} provides a method for reducing the complexity of the \changemarker{GIO} model.
+In Section~\ref{sec:numEx}, we provide a numerical example that illustrates how an imputed set can be constructed using Corollary~\ref{cor:theorem}.

-\begin{example} Let $f(\bx;\bc) = x_1^2 + x_2^2$ be the convex objective function of FO, and let the feasible and infeasible observations be the black and red points shown in Figure~\ref{fig:example}, respectively.
-The preferred solution can be identified based on Definition~\ref{def:x0} and is shown in the figure as $\bx^0$.
-The sublevel set of $f(\bx;\bc)$ at $\bx^0$ is denoted as $\cV$ and can be written as $\cV= \{ \bx \in \mathbb{R}^2 \mid x_1^2 + x_2^2 \geq 2\},$ which is the outside of the dashed circle passing through $\bx^0$.
-Assume that a known constraint is $2x_1-3x_2\leq 4$ for which the corresponding side of the inequality is shown by $\cX$ in Figure~\ref{fig:example}.

-A possible nominal feasible set for FO is $\cXt$= $\{(x_1,x_2)\in \mathbb{R}^2 \mid (x_1-2)^{2} + 2(x_2-2)^{2} \le 6\}$ and depicted in Figure~\ref{fig:example} in the green dashed area.
-Note that the intersection of this nominal set and the known constraint, i.e., $\cX \cap \cXt$, only includes all accepted observations and excludes all the rejected observations.
-However, it does not have the preferred solution $\bx^0$ and hence, would not make $\bx^0$ to be optimal for FO.
-On the contrary, the tangent half-space $\cC$ allows for $\bx^0$ to be a candidate optimal solution for FO when added as a known constraint for FO.
-Hence, $\cXt \cap \cX \cap \cC$ is an imputed feasible set for FO as it satisfies the properties outlined in Definition~\ref{def:imputed}. $\triangle$ \end{example} The RDIO model eliminates the need for explicitly writing the stationarity and complementary slackness constraints because the inclusion of the tangent half-space $\cC$ makes them redundant for the DIO model.
-Because $\cC$ is a tangent half-space of the sublevel set of $f(\bx;\bc)$ at the preferred solution $\bx^0$, its inclusion ensures that the resulting inferred feasible region is an imputed feasible set.
-The only constraints that are required to remain in the RDIO model are those that ensure the imputed constraints form a nominal solution that includes all accepted observations and none of the rejected ones.
-Therefore, the size of the RDIO problem is considerably lower than that of the DIO problem, and it relaxes a large number of nonconvex nonlinear constraints.
-A comparison of the number of variables and constraints in the DIO and RDIO models is provided in Table~\ref{table:size}.
+The \changemarker{RGIO} model eliminates the need for explicitly writing the stationarity and complementary slackness constraints because the inclusion of the tangent half-space $\cC$ makes them redundant for the \changemarker{GIO} model.
+Because $\cC$ is a tangent half-space of the sublevel set of $f(\bx;\bc)$ at the preferred solution $\bx^0$, its inclusion ensures that the resulting inferred feasible region is an imputed set.
+The only constraints that are required to remain in the \changemarker{RGIO} model are those that ensure the imputed constraints form a nominal solution that includes all accepted observations and none of the rejected ones.
+Therefore, the size of the \changemarker{RGIO} problem is considerably lower than that of the \changemarker{GIO} problem, and it relaxes a large number of nonconvex nonlinear constraints.
+A comparison of the number of variables and constraints in the \changemarker{GIO} and \changemarker{RGIO} models is provided in Table~\ref{table:size}.